 Installation and Configuration

-There are no Robot Network IBM i component updates required for the new web interface.
-All you need is Robot Network V11 software installed, configured, and running on your IBM i systems to take advantage of the new web interface and access the performance or Robot product status data.
+There are no Robot Network IBM i component updates required for the web interface.
+All you need is Robot Network V11 software installed, configured, and running on your IBM i systems to take advantage of the web interface and access the performance or Robot product status data.
 The HelpSystems Web Server can be installed on Windows, AIX, or Linux.
 Follow these prerequisites and instructions for installation: